Reception 2024 - 2025

 Art and DT

-As artists, we will be influenced by the work of Vincent Van Gogh to produce our own self-portraits.
+As artists, we will be influenced by the work of Vincent Van Gogh and Judith Ann Braun to produce our own artwork using natural resources and other media.
+Taking inspiration from our focus text ‘Silly Doggy.’
+We will also be designing and making our own animals.

 PSHE

-In PSHE, we will follow the Heartsmart scheme.
-We will be introduced to Boris, the Heartsmart mascot and learning about the importance of keeping our emotional and mental heart healthy.
+In PSHE, we will follow the Heartsmart scheme and introducing the Heartsmart principle of ‘Fake is a Mistake’ and 'No Way Through Isn't True'.
+We will be guided by Boris, the Heartsmart mascot and learning about the importance of loving ourselves and thinking of others.

 Music

 As musicians, we will be using Charanga to explore different music genres and new terminology.
-To do this we will use the song ‘Me’
+This half term we will focus on the topic ‘Big Bear Funk’ and 'Reflect, Rewind, Replay'

 Possible trips & visitors